itcrab/base-html-bootstrap-template/README.md

 * `npm run compile`: generating resources (CSS&JS) for base template
 * `npm run deploy`: image optimization and creating screenshots for main page (using when you ready to production)
 * `npm run sync`: automatic updating resources and live updating page in browser

-Notice: you may use your IDE/Editor (WebStorm or another) or executing scripts in `exec` directory

 ## Steroids (THANKS!):
 * Bower: http://bower.io